-This LDO removes the requirements to obtain express planning permission to undertake development within the LDO's prescribed uses and parameters, set out in Sections 2.2 to 2.5, but would not remove the requirement to obtain other statutory consents including, but not limited to, Advertisement Consent, demolition consent, consents under highways legislation, consent to divert a Public Right of Way, Building Regulations approval, environmental licensing and permitting, and Health and Safety Executive consents.
-It will remain the responsibility of the developer and future occupiers to ensure that all other statutory requirements are met.
+This LDO removes the requirements to obtain express planning permission to undertake development within the LDO's prescribed uses and parameters, as set out in Sections 2.2 to 2.5, but does not remove the requirement to obtain other statutory consents including, but not limited to, Advertisement Consent, demolition consent, consents under highways legislation, consent to divert a Public Right of Way, building regulations approval, water discharge and abstraction permits, environmental licensing and permitting, and Health and Safety Executive consents.
+It will remain the responsibility of the developer and future occupiers to ensure that their proposed development complies with relevant legal requirements under separate legislation or powers.
+These include, but are not limited to, the following: